 This assumption can leave a gap in your posting compliance!
 Take special note of the following requirements to ensure you’re satisfying all the requirements.

 Spanish Postings No Matter the Workplace Makeup

-Currently, 20 states — plus Washington, DC — require businesses to display certain labor law postings in Spanish even if they don’t have any Spanish-speaking employees.
-If you’re an employer in any of the following states, you must display applicable postings in English and Spanish:
+Currently, 19 states — plus Washington, D.C. and Puerto Rico — require businesses to display certain labor law postings in Spanish even if they don’t have any Spanish-speaking employees.
+So, if you operate in any of the following locations, you must display applicable postings in English and Spanish: